 3. A professionally trained and experienced wedding MC/DJ that is fun, reliable, professional and responsive to all emails and phone calls.

 What advice do you have for a customer looking to hire a DJ?

 First off, make sure they’ve actually DJ’d the type of event you are wanting to hire them for.
 Many events require a large amount of MCing and if the DJ hasn’t done that before, it could really make or break your event.
 It’s also pretty important that your personalities match up and you are very clear about what you want at your event.
 Dance party?
 Or just back ground music?
 Finally, make sure your DJ is familiar with the type of music you wish to hear.

 Describe the most common types of jobs you do for your clients.

 In the summer, we’re usually DJing weddings.
-We also have a fair amount of family reunion, birthday and graduation parties.
+We also do a fair amount of corporate events, family reunions, birthday and graduation parties.
 In the fall, we DJ a lot of house parties and Bar/Bat Mitzvahs, and in the winter we tend to do a lot of corporate holiday parties.
 The spring tends to be our downtime (event wise); however, it’s the time of year that involves the most planning and booking for the summer months.

 What should customers know about your trade?
 Any inside secrets to share?

 Higher prices don’t mean better quality, and lower prices don’t mean lower quality.
 This is a myth that many DJs love to spread.
 Look up their reviews and ask for recent references.
 If you do that and things don’t add up, they probably aren’t a quality DJ.

 What do you like most about your job?